-This RFP stipulates that the proposal examine the relationship between environmental design and healthcare outcomes for the following areas of focus:
+This RFP stipulates that the proposal examine the relationship between the built environment and healthcare outcomes for the following areas of focus:

 - 1. Patient or resident

-- a. safety;
+- a. safety

-- b. experience;
+- b. experience

-- c. satisfaction; or
+- c. satisfaction

-- d. quality of care.
+- d. quality of care; or

+- e. health & wellness

 - 2. Population health management (defined as "the health outcomes of a group of individuals, including the distribution of such outcomes within the group").
 In the context of the built environment we broadly seek to address accessibility to healthcare through "decentralized" models that bring care closer to home in the context of livable communities, wellness centers, patient-centered medical homes, etc. and impact group healthcare outcomes.

-- 3. Impact of technology on design and how these innovations improve healthcare outcomes, organizational outcomes, and/or communication.
+- 3. Impact of technology on built environment design and how these innovations improve healthcare outcomes, organizational outcomes, and/or communication.

 - 4. The development of innovative tools, techniques and approaches to support healthcare design research.

-Please note: Where possible, proposals should address patient outcomes and reimbursement as identified through the Patient Protection and Affordable Care Act, the Hospital Value-based Purchasing program, Hospital Acquired Conditions Reduction Program or HCAHPS.
+Please note: Where possible, proposals should address patient outcomes and reimbursement as identified through the Patient Protection and Affordable Care Act (ACA), the Hospital Valuebased Purchasing program (VBP), Hospital Acquired Conditions Reduction Program (HACRP) or HCAHPS.
+Perhaps just say "Consumer Assessment of Healthcare Providers and Systems" (CAHPS) (HCAHPS is specific to hospitals)